Triangular Fibrocartilage Complex Injuries Treatment & Management

 Degenerative tears have an unpredictable response to arthroscopic debridement.
 These tears usually require a salvage operation.
-The DRU and LT joints must be addressed.
+The DRUJ and the LT joint must be addressed.
 A limited ulnar head excision can be performed.
 The Sauve-Kapandji procedure involves radioulnar joint arthrodesis and proximal ulnar pseudarthrosis.
 The Darrach procedure is a resection of the distal end of the ulna.

-Consider ulnar-shortening osteotomy for patients with ulnar-positive variance, patients in whom debridement fails, and/or patients who present with a delay in treatment of longer than 6 months.
+Consider ulnar-shortening osteotomy for patients with positive ulnar variance, patients in whom debridement fails, and patients who present with a delay in treatment of longer than 6 months.